contao/docs/docs/manual/guides/filter.en.md

 ```

 {{% notice tip %}}
-The script expects the contents within a HTML block »`<div class="filter-container">...</div>`«.
+The script expects the contents within a HTML block `<div class="filter-container">...</div>`.
 For a clearer backend
 display, you could use the Contao [Accordeon elements](/en/article-management/content-elements/#accordion)
 »Envelope start« and »Envelope end« for other purposes.
 In the element »Envelope start« you then use the CSS class
 »filter-container«.<br><br>
-Furthermore, for simplicity's sake, we have entered the Javascript references directly in the content element.
+Furthermore, for simplicity's sake, we have entered the JavaScript references directly in the content element.
-Alternatively, you could also store them as [Javascript Asset](/en/layout/templates/template-assets/) in the template.
+Alternatively, you could also store them as [JavaScript Asset](/en/layout/templates/template-assets/) in the template.
 {{% /notice %}}

 {{% notice info %}}
-<strong>Pro:</strong><br>
+<strong>Pro:</strong>
 You don't have to rely on extensions and you have complete control over the implementation and maintenance.
 For Contao
 updates, you might only have to consider possible changes to the core templates.
 <br><br>
-<strong>Contra:</strong><br>
+<strong>Contra:</strong>
 For template adjustments in this form, at least rudimentary PHP knowledge is required.
 The
-[Contao community](https://community.contao.org/de/) will help you with these questions.
-The use of data-attributes
+[Contao community](https://community.contao.org/en/) will help you with these questions.
+The use of HTML5 data attributes
 is not obvious to editors and requires documentation.
 {{% /notice %}}